epubsynth

 or check for broken links in these source files.
 For this reason, it is

-recommended to use a tool like epubcheck
+recommended to use a tool like epubcheck to

 validate the generated EPUB file.